OpenDSA/OpenDSA/RST/source/Glossary.rst

       A standard recursive search algorithm for a sorted list.
 It runs in :math:O(\log n): time.

+   binary search tree
+   BST
+      A binary tree that imposes the following constraint on its node
+      values: The (key) value for any node :math:`A` must be greater than the (key) values for all nodes in the left :term:`subtree` of :math:`A`, and less than the (key) values for all nodes in the right subtree of :math:`A`.
+Some convention must be adopted if multiple nodes with the same key value are permitted, typically these are required to be in the right subtree.

+   binary tree
+      A finite set of nodes which is either empty, or else has a root node together two binary trees, called the left and right :term:`subtrees`,  which are disjoint from each other and from the root.

    binsort
       A sort that works by taking each record and placing it into a bin based on its value.
 The bins are then gathered up in order